 There are many options available regarding clocking systems, but not all suppliers are equal.
-Ten of the most highly regarded include:
+Ten of the most highly regarded for 2017 include:

 There are a huge range of different employee clocking systems on the market today and the various options can seem overwhelming.
-It helps to break them down into two parts – the employee side of the clocking in system and the employer side.
-All the market-leading systems offer mobile options and provide data that can be integrated into payroll production.
+It helps to break them down into two parts – the employee side of clocking in systems and the employer side of the system.
+All the market-leading clocking systems offer mobile options and provide data that can be integrated into payroll production.

 Biometric clocking systems like those from Mitrefinch and Chronologic (uAttend) will scan a thumb print, hand print, use facial recognition technology, or take a photograph to verify that the employee really is who they say they are and not punching in for a colleague, or ‘buddy punching’.

-Simple employee sign in machines will generate lists of names and attendance times.
+Simple employee clocking in systems will generate lists of names and attendance times.
 More complex clocking in systems will use the data to populate payroll systems, make overtime and calculations, and track holiday scheduling.

 Most employee tracking applications are scalable or modular, which means there are as many time and attendance systems for small businesses as there are for large companies.
 Price usually depends on the kind of hardware required, and the number of people or computers that can access the data the clocking system has harvested.